Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 enveloping techniques) is used as the amount of data that needs to be encrypted is small which keeps the process simple and understandable.

-All applicable storage account keys, generated SAS keys, docker login passwords, and Batch credentials are encrypted if credential encryption is enabled.
+All applicable Azure Storage account keys, generated SAS keys, Docker login passwords, and Azure Batch credentials are encrypted if credential encryption is enabled.

 ## Configuration Documentation
 Please see [this page](10-batch-shipyard-configuration.md) for a full